 The commonality of these DevOps and ITIL pillars

-In my opinion the three ways, and the nine principals, are different ways of looking at the same thing.
+In my opinion, the three ways, and the nine principles of ITIL Practitioner, are different ways of looking at the same thing.
 Both approaches lead to the same way of working, a way of thinking about IT that is based on a genuine commitment to the continual improvement of services that deliver great value to customers.

 I’ll be presenting a brief overview of DevOps and of ITIL Practitioner at next month’s Estonia itSMF conference, before going on to tell some stories about the three ways and the nine guiding principles at work.
 These are practical examples that will illustrate how various organizations have set about designing and then implementing improvements to the way they work.

-If you’re lucky enough to be coming to the Estonia itSMF conference on Thursday 8th December then you will get an opportunity to hear my presentation.
+If you’re lucky enough to be coming to the Estonia itSMF conference on Thursday 8th December then you will get an opportunity to hear my presentation on ITIL Practitioner.
 If you haven’t yet booked your place, there’s still time.
-It's one of the best value conferences in Europe, and I do hope to see you there.
+It’s one of the best value conferences in Europe, and I do hope to see you there.

 If you can’t make it, please follow the Twitter stream #itSMFEst which is an alternative way of getting my, and other presenter’s, content.